 USAA is a highly touted and specialized (military) financial services company that has $155 billion in assets, $30 billion in revenue, and $2.5 billion in profit from a consumer base of only 12.4 million.

-Allergan’s CoolSculpting has been growing like crazy these past years.
-Do people really get how it works (other than “freeze your fat off”)?
-No. Does it matter?
+Allergan’s CoolSculpting was huge for a few years.
+Did people really get how it worked (other than “freeze your fat off”)?
+No. Did it matter?
 No.

-Zoom has been the hottest thing during the crisis.
+Zoom was the hottest thing when everyone switched to working from home.
 It could’ve been Skype, Google Meet, GoToMeeting, or anyone.
 But Zoom became hot.
 And that led to way more hotness.

 Being hot or experiencing tremendous growth can get your product or company some altitude; once you’re there, you can figure out something else to keep you aloft.